Summertime and The Overworked Toilet

 - As they run and play, the kids will change clothes more frequently so you’ve got more laundry.
 Washing machines are some of the most common problems for water damage in the summer.
 Do an inspection by checking the hoses and parts of the washing machine regularly to verify you don’t have leaks.

 Common clogs are simple to clear with a plunger and drain cleaner, but it is not good to use a retail drain cleaner too frequently.
 And if you are constantly trying to unclog a drain or slow toilet, that is an indication of a bigger problem.

 With summertime usage, your overworked toilet along with other appliances can become problems beyond the common clog that quickly become a disaster.
 Get additional help promptly by calling in a professional plumber.
-To schedule repair, call High Priority Plumbing at 770.860.8110 in Atlanta or 912.373.7707 in Savannah.
+To schedule a repair, call High Priority Plumbing at 770.860.8110 in Atlanta.